matrix-construct/construct/README.md

 Ubuntu Cosmic (18.10).
 All earlier releases (including 18.04 LTS) can configure with `--with-included-boost` as instructed below (or obtain that package instead).

+- OpenSSL: We use 1.0.x for now.
+Systems that default to 1.1.x will need to `./configure` with options that find 1.0.x files.
+Arch Linux users can use `./configure --with-ssl-includes=/usr/include/openssl-1.0`

 - RocksDB: All users should configure with `--with-included-rocksdb` as instructed below.

+#### STANDALONE BUILD PROCEDURE

 ```
 ./autogen.sh